A few items of various kinds:

 I was recognizing that while I had an excellent math brain, I didn’t have the gift of insight that sets apart the best mathematicians.
 I had talent but not the ability to make fundamental discoveries.

-In the book, Gates then explains how he ended up concentrating most of effort on computer-related projects and describes those in detail.
+In the book, Gates then explains how he ended up concentrating most of his effort on computer-related projects and describes those in detail.
 Other sources say he took the graduate course Math 250a from John Tate the spring semester of his sophomore year, but he doesn’t mention that.
 By that time he mostly wasn’t attending classes, getting by on cramming for finals, while spending all his time writing a BASIC compiler with Paul Allen, then heading out to Albuquerque to start Microsoft.
 The semester I arrived at Harvard (fall 1975) he was technically a student, but spending most of his time working for Microsoft, finally leaving Harvard halfway through his junior year.

 - The KITP in Santa Barbara is now running a “What is Particle Theory?” program, talks here.
 Among the talks, one I can recommend is Simon Catterall’s Sneaking up on lattice chiral fermions, especially for its focus on what are called Kahler-Dirac fermions.